richmondu/FT900/Alexa/Amazon Alexa Client/README.md

 The size of an 8-bit 16khz response for a simple question "What time is it?" is less than 32kb.
 This is sent in 2ms.
 30720bytes *1000/2ms=15360000 (14.6 MBps)

-To simulate RS485 slowness, I added delay between each send (note that 32kb is sent in chunks as it is decoded in chunks).
+To simulate RS485 slowness, I added delay between each send (note that 32kb is sent in chunks as it is compressed in chunks).
 Results:
 1) 20ms delay => response is sent in about 1sec instead of 2ms.
 (32k bytes/sec) *causes stutter
 2) 13ms delay => response is sent in about 660ms instead of 2ms.
 (48k bytes/sec)